Probate Q&A Series Can out-of-state clients work with North Carolina probate attorneys remotely?

 Detailed Answer

 Yes.
 Out-of-state clients can retain and work with North Carolina probate attorneys without ever setting foot in the state.
-Technology and recent statutory changes make it simple to handle every stage of estate administration from a distance.
+Technology and recent statutory changes make it simple to handle many stages of estate administration from a distance.
 An attorney licensed in North Carolina serves as your local guide.
-They prepare and file all probate documents under Chapter 28A of the North Carolina General Statutes (NCGS).
+They prepare and file probate documents under Chapter 28A of the North Carolina General Statutes (NCGS).
 They help you meet court deadlines, gather creditor claims, and distribute assets in compliance with state law.

-North Carolina permits remote notarization under NCGS 10B-2 and 10B-3.
-That means you can sign wills, powers of attorney, and other estate documents before a commissioned notary public over secure audio-visual technology.
-Your signatures get the same legal weight as in-person notarizations.
+North Carolina law permits remote electronic notarization in some circumstances, but NCGS 10B-2 and 10B-3 are definitional provisions and do not themselves authorize a general right to sign wills, powers of attorney, and other estate documents before a notary public over secure audio-visual technology.
+Whether a document may be notarized remotely depends on the applicable notarization law and document type.

-Courts in North Carolina now accept electronic filings for probate petitions, accountings, and fee motions through the eCourts system.
-Hearings may occur by video conference, saving you travel time and expense.
-The Rules of Civil Procedure and local court practices allow remote testimony, witness examinations, and client conferences.
+Courts in North Carolina now accept electronic filings for some probate matters through the eCourts system in participating counties, but availability is not uniform statewide.
+Hearings may occur by video conference, saving you travel time and expense, when permitted by the court.
+The Rules of Civil Procedure and local court practices may allow remote testimony, witness examinations, and client conferences.
 Your attorney coordinates each step and keeps you informed by phone, secure email, or client portal.

 Working remotely does not reduce your rights or the attorney’s responsibilities.
-Your attorney must follow North Carolina Rules of Professional Conduct.
-They maintain confidentiality, communicate regularly, and protect your interests at every turn (NC State Bar Rules 1.3, 1.4, 1.6).
+Your attorney must follow the North Carolina Rules of Professional Conduct.
+They maintain confidentiality, communicate regularly, and protect your interests at every turn (Rules 1.3, 1.4, 1.6).

-Whether you live across the country or across the world, you can trust a North Carolina-licensed probate attorney to guide you through estate administration from start to finish.
-Technology bridges the distance, and state law supports a fully remote practice for probate matters.
+Whether you live across the country or across the world, you can work with a North Carolina-licensed probate attorney to guide you through estate administration from start to finish.
+Technology can bridge the distance, and North Carolina law permits substantial aspects of probate representation to be handled remotely.

 Key Considerations for Remote Probate Representation